dotnet/AspNetCore.Docs/aspnet/mvc/models/validation.rst

 Manual validation
 -----------------

 After model binding and validation are complete, you may want to repeat parts of it.
 For example, a user may have entered text in a field expecting an integer, or you may need to compute a value for a model's property.
 You can then reset the invalid value to something acceptable.
 If you change the model like this, you'll want to run validation again.
 To run validation manually, call the ``TryValidateModel`` method, as shown here:

 .. literalinclude:: validation/sample/MoviesController.cs
    :emphasize-lines: 51
    :language: c#
-   :lines: 13-60
+   :lines: 40-48
-   :dedent: 4
+   :dedent: 8

 Custom validation
 -----------------

-Data annotations work for most validation needs.
+Validation attributes work for most validation needs.
 However, some validation rules are specific to your business, as they're not just generic data validation such as ensuring a field is required or that it conforms to a range of values.
 For these scenarios, custom validation attributes are a great solution.
 Creating your own custom validation attributes in MVC is easy.
 Just inherit from the ``ValidationAttribute``, and override the ``IsValid`` method.
 The ``IsValid`` method accepts two parameters, the first is an object named `value` and the second is a ``ValidationContext`` object named `validationContext`. `Value` refers to the actual value from the field that your custom validator is validating.

 In the following sample, a business rule that states that users may not set the genre to `Classic` for a movie released after 1960.
 The ``[ClassicMovie]`` attribute checks the genre first, and if it is a classic, then it checks the release date to see that it is later than 1960.
 If it is released after 1960, validation fails.
 The attribute accepts an integer parameter representing the year that you can use to validate data.
 You can capture the value of the parameter in the attribute's constructor, as shown here: